markschaake/sprest/README.md

 ### sprest-reactivemongo ###
 Provides [ReactiveMongo](http://reactivemongo.org/) DAO implementation.

+### sprest-security ###
+Provides generic permisssion and role-based authorization traits as well as directives for use with spray-routing.

 ## SBT ##
 Sprest is published to a GitHub-based repository.
 To use it, add the following resolver: